95616ARG/bazel_python/README.md

 ```
 Here `test_paths` should be essentially a list of `py_test` targets which can
 produce `coverage` outputs. `code_paths` should be a list of Python files in
 the repository for which you want to compute coverage.
-Running
+To use it, after running
-`bazel run coverage_report` should produce an `htmlcov` directory with the
+`bazel test //...` you should be able to run `bazel run coverage_report` to
-coverage report.
+produce an `htmlcov` directory with the coverage report.

 ## Known Issues
 #### Missing Modules